-We all want the best results from the supplements we take, and one of the most important factors in whether or not they can work best for us is if we can properly absorb them.
-But how could the absorption of hemp extracts, and cannabinoids such as cannabidiol (CBD), be improved?
+We all want the best results from the supplements we take.
+One of the most important factors in whether or not they can work best for us is if we can properly absorb them.
+So how could the absorption of CBD, hemp extracts and cannabinoids be improved?

 2: Tortora, GJ & Derrickson, B, 2012, Principles of Anatomy & Physiology, 13th edn, Wiley.